jasonpolites/gcf-recipes/bigquery/README.md

 # Google Cloud Functions Recipes
-## Cloud Bigquery
+## Cloud BigQuery

 ### Overview
-This recipe demonstrates using Cloud Functions to import data into Bigquery in response to a file upload event in Cloud Storage.
+This recipe demonstrates using Cloud Functions to import data into BigQuery in response to a file upload event in Cloud Storage.
 Where applicable:

 **Replace [PROJECT-ID] with your Cloud Platform project ID**